 Further, the Sprocker Spaniel is an intelligent canine and learns quickly.
 However, it can be a bit stubborn and display selective hearing.
 Consistency, time, and a firm hand are keys to successful training.

-Follow a set feeding schedule consistently and provide the same food your Sprocker is used to in order to avoid stomach upset.
-However, if you need to shift to another type of high-quality food, do so gradually.
-This helps your canine adjust accordingly without complications.
-Puppies must be fed 3-4 times a day whilst adult Sprocker Spaniels can be fed twice a day.
-For a Sprocker puppy 2-6 months old, feed it 48-180 g of food daily, depending also on its size and activity level.
-For one that is 7-10 months old, feed it 40-165 g of food daily.
-When it turns 11 months and beyond, it can be given adult food.
+Follow a set feeding schedule consistently and provide the same food that your Sprocker Spaniel is used to in order to avoid stomach upset.
+A sprocker puppy must be fed three to four times a day, whilst an adult sprocker spaniel can be fed twice a day.
+For a sprocker puppy that is two to six months old, feed him 48-180 g of food daily, depending also on his size and activity level.
+For one that is seven to ten months old, feed 40–165 g of food daily.
+When he turns eleven months and beyond, he can be fed with adult dog food.

-The adult Sprocker Spaniel weighing 14-18 kg should be fed about 175-280 g of food daily, also taking into consideration its activity level.
-For those 20 kg and above, the daily recommended portion ranges from 230-305 g.
+The adult Sprocker Spaniel weighing 14–18 kg should be fed about 175–280 g of food daily, also taking into consideration his activity level.
+For a sprocker that weighs 20 kg and above, the daily recommended portion ranges from 230 to 305 g.